 Review: Tchaikovsky’s Pique Dame / Bayerische Staatsoper

-Bayerische Staatsoper, Munich, 17 February 2024
+Bayerische Staatsoper, Munich, 19 April 2025

 Pyotr Tchaikovsky: Pique Dame

 The plot of Tchaikovsky’s opera Pique Dame can be placed in almost any context today, and over the years there have been all sorts of attempts to come up with something innovative and creative while retaining the psychological core of the opera.
-In his new production at the Bayerische Staatsoper, Benedict Andrews tries to focus on the characters – especially Herman, who appears here as the strange, mysterious Travis Bickle in Taxi Driver – in a film noir style.
+In his production from the 2023/24 season at the Bavarian State Opera, Benedict Andrews tries to focus on the characters – especially Herman, who appears here as the strange, mysterious Travis Bickle in Taxi Driver – in a film noir style.
 It is certainly not a provocative piece of Regietheater; if you break the opera down and watch each scene separately, there is always something appealing, and the psychological core of the opera is not lost, but it is somewhat monotonous and static over the course of almost three hours.
 The problem is that Andrews neglects so many elements of the opera: it is, after all, an opera about society as a whole, not just individuals and their fates.
 Rufus Didwiszus’ set is extremely minimalist: the stage is almost entirely bare and dark, with various objects shifting in the opera’s seven scenes.

-Foto: Wilfried Hösl
+Photo: Wilfried Hösl

 Read also Record Guide: Tchaikovsky’s Pique Dame